unocss/unocss/examples/sveltekit-scoped/README.md

 </style>
 ```

-When this reaches the Svelte compiler it will remove the :global() wrappers, add it's own scoping hash just to the `div` and `.foo` rules.
+When this reaches the Svelte compiler, it will remove the :global() wrappers, and add it's own scoping hash just to the `div` and `.foo` rules.

 ## Example Project
 To try this out in the example project here, install and then run dev.

-- Tested with @sveltejs/kit@1.0.0-next.520 (release candidate)
+- Tested with @sveltejs/kit@^1.0.0
 - Includes usage example of `@unocss/transformer-directives`'s `--at-apply: text-lg underline` ability

 ## Notes